 Seawall failure if the building materials can’t withstand local waves

 Hiring a seawall installation or repair contractor

-Before hiring a seawall contractor near you, be sure to:
+Before hiring a seawall or retaining wall contractor near you, be sure to:

 Questions to ask

 Which wall materials do you offer, and how long do they last?

 How many seawalls have you built around here?